Summer to me means new skirts. I like wearing skirts in the warm weather as much as I love wearing cardigans in the cooler weather – a lot.

 Edge stitch the lower edge of the facing, catching both layers of the seam allowance underneath.

-You now have a skirt front and a skirt back which you now sew together at the side seams.
-Don’t forget to iron your seams and press the seam allowances open.
+Sew the skirt lining front and a skirt lining back together at the side seams.
+Press the seams and press the seam allowances open.

 Voila!
 It looks almost as good inside out.

-Any questions on making a lining for your skirt, please ask.
+If you have any questions on making a lining for your skirt, please let me know.

 Oh, and here is the skirt right side out;